 important when your tankage is limited.
 I find I use less water and

 Side Note: when I first cut the

-sponges, I'd cut them in half.
+sponges, I would cut them in half.
 Now I use thirds.
 My galley scissors

 work well for this task.
 And now my sponges last three times as long

 before I need to replace them.
-That's a bargain.
+That is a bargain.
+I have small

-Picture repeated as I don't like to scroll.
+Picture repeated as I do not like to scroll.

 Decorating on a small boat for me means buying a